DennisJensen95/digital-craftsman/apps/frontend/src/markdown-files/blog-posts/the-unwritten-code.md

 # The Unwritten Rules of Dev/DevOps Team Survival: A Semi-Serious Guide 🤪

+> **Disclaimer:** I'm not exactly a social butterfly with wings of charisma - more like a social caterpillar with occasional moments of flight 🦋

 Ever wonder what you're actually signing up for when joining a dev team?
 Let me share what I've learned the hard way...

 ## 1. Constructive Communication (AKA "Use Your Words") 🗣️